RiverX15/hamming-codes/README.md

 ### hammingcodes.cpp
 This is the main `.cpp` file which implements all the functions and produces the output.
 I could have created multiple files like header files and then do multi-file compilation, but I did not do so for the sake of simplicity.
 I might implement it in a future version of the project though.

-### data.csv
-This is a `.csv` file which contains the 11-bit data inputs, the 16-bit received data inputs and the correct 16-bit messages after processing.
-The file `data.xlsx` is the Excel version of the same.
-With this file, I wish to store all the ~2<sup>27</sup> possible combinations of the inputs and outputs.
-This would require a hell lot of processing and optimisations on the current code, and I think I will have to rely a high performance machine for this purpose.

-### hammingcodes_script.sh
-This is a `.sh` file which I wrote to execute the `hammingcodes.cpp` function on my local machine. `hammingcodes.exe` is the executable created as a result of the `g++` commands.